epfl-dlab/aiflows/website/public/docs/getting_started/Quick_Start/quick_start.md

 Welcome to the exciting world of aiFlows! 🚀

-This quick start tutorial will guide you through your first inference runs, where we will address the task of question answering (QA) as a use case with  different Flows from the FlowVerse.
+This tutorial will guide you through your first inference runs with different Flows from the FlowVerse for the task of question answering (QA) as an example.
 In the process, you'll get familiar with the key aspects of the library and experience how, thanks to the modular abstraction and FlowVerse, we can trivially switch between very different pre-implemented question-answering Flows!

-The guide is organized in three sections:
+The guide is organized in two sections:
 1. [Section 1:](#section-1-running-your-first-qa-flow-using-a-flow-from-the-flowverse) Running your first QA Flow using a Flow from the FlowVerse 🥳
 2. [Section 2:](#section-2-flowverse-playground-notebook) FlowVerse Playground Notebook